luyadev/luya/docs/guide/ngrest-activewindow.md

 </div>
 ```

-After the ActiveWindow response from the function `addToList` has received the ActiveWindow will be reloaded.
+After the Active Window response from the function `addToList` has received the Active Window will be reloaded.
 This is just a very quick integration example and it does not give the user a true AngularJS experience but shows you how to deliver solutions in a very short time.

 When working with angular you might want to trigger some of the functions of the CRUD, here a list of what functions are callable and what they do: